The Stringy Origins of Galileons and their Novel Limit: Introduction

-Originally a local modification to general relativity\footnote{When not coupled to gravity, Galileon theories have the inerpretation of a Goldstone boson $\phi$ in flat space which is invariant under the shift symmetry $\phi(x)\to\phi(x)+b_{\mu}x^{\mu}+c$ for arbitrary parameters $b^{\mu}$ and $c$.} \cite{Nicolis:2008in}, Galileons have proven particularly useful in describing the inflationary phase of the universe \cite{Silva:2009km,Creminelli10-1,Kobayashi:2010cm}, dark energy \cite{Deffayet:2010qz}, and bouncing cosmologies \cite{Rubakov13-1,Ijjas16-1} as the covariantized Galileons ``naturally'' violate the null energy condition (NEC).
+Originally a local modification to general relativity\footnote{When not coupled to gravity, Galileon theories have the inerpretation of a Goldstone boson $\phi$ in flat space which is invariant under the shift symmetry $\phi(x)\to\phi(x)+b_{\mu}x^{\mu}+c$ for arbitrary parameters $b^{\mu}$ and $c$.
+The covariantized Galileons, and their generalizations, however, break this Galilean symmetry \cite{Deffayet:2009wt}.} \cite{Nicolis:2008in}, Galileons have proven particularly useful in describing the inflationary phase of the universe \cite{Silva:2009km,Creminelli10-1,Kobayashi:2010cm}, dark energy \cite{Deffayet:2010qz}, and bouncing cosmologies \cite{Qiu:2011cy,Easson:2011zy,Rubakov13-1,Ijjas16-1} as the generalized Galileons ``naturally'' violate the null energy condition (NEC).
 For all its appeal, however, Horndeski theory lacks a fundamental origin; it is simply one of several potential scalar-tensor theories of gravity.
 It would be desirable to show the Galileons arise from a more fundamental theory.

 Some progress was made in understanding the fundamental origins of Galileons by recognizing they arise from higher-dimensional Lovelock theories of gravity via a standard Kaluza-Klein (KK) dimensional reduction \cite{VanAcoleyen11-1}.
 The result is easy to anticipate: Lovelock and Horndeski theories of gravity are both characterized by the fact that, although they include higher derivative terms in the action, their equations of motion in the metric and scalar field remain second order.
 In KK reduction, the higher-dimensional metric $\hat{g}_{MN}$ can be naturally decomposed into a lower-dimensional metric $g_{\mu\nu}$, a vector $A_{\mu}$, and a scalar $\phi$.
-A consistent reduction of a higher-dimensional pure Lovelock theory of gravity then reduces to a second-order theory of non-minimally coupled scalar-gravity.
+A consistent reduction of a higher-dimensional pure Lovelock theory of gravity then reduces to a second-order theory of non-minimally coupled scalar-vector-gravity.
 The reduced theory must be second order since the lower dimensional fields are components of the higher dimensional metric solution to pure Lovelock gravity.
-Thus, covariantized Galileons arise from Lovelock gravity.
+The scalar-tensor sector of the reduced action, as we will review, are of the form (\ref{Horndaction}).
+Thus, (generalized) Galileons arise from Lovelock gravity.

 Pure Lovelock gravity, however, also suffers from the absence of a fundamental origin.
 Moreover, since there are only a finite number of pure Lovelock terms in higher dimensions, pure Lovelock gravity is not renormalizable.
 Lovelock contributions do, however, appear naturally in a more fundamental, UV complete theory, namely, superstring theory.
 Specifically, the Gauss-Bonnet term appears as the $\alpha'$ correction to the gravi-dilaton sector of the low-energy effective action of $10$-dimensional heterotic string theory \cite{Zwiebach85-1,Sen:1985qt,Gross86-1,Gross:1986mw,Metsaev:1987zx}.
 The Gauss-Bonnet term appears in order to rid the low-energy theory of ghosts and for the $\alpha'$ corrected Polyakov string action to obey conformal invariance at the quantum level.